 So does milk really do a toddler body good?

-Here’s a look at the right amount, the health benefits, and the alternatives to cow’s milk for kids ages 1 to 3.
+We’ve partnered with Undeniably Dairy to give you a closer look at the right amount, the health benefits, and the alternatives to cow’s milk for kids ages 1 to 3.

 Judging from the sheer array of beverages marketed to young children (the juices! the electrolyte replacements! the probiotic drinks!) it may seem like there’s a veritable smorgasbord of appropriate options for sippy cup sipping.

 However, according to the American Academy of Pediatrics (AAP), water and milk are the only two best beverages for very young children.

 The AAP recommends toddlers 12 to 24 months consume 2–3 cups (16–24 ounces) of whole milk per day and children ages 2 to 5 years drink 2–2.5 cups (16–20 ounces) of low fat or skim milk per day.

 What’s the deal with all that milk, and why the emphasis on full fat dairy for younger toddlers?

 It all boils down to its content of certain nutrients critical for growth and development.

 “Whole milk is recommended for kids 2 and under because of the calcium, fat, and protein found in it,” said dietitian Yaffi Lvova, RDN, of Baby Bloom Nutrition in Phoenix, Arizona.

 “The amounts recommended reflect calcium, fat, and protein needs during this time of rapid growth and development,” Lvova added.